9 \(k\)-means clustering

 2. Compute a \(k\)-means clustering of the first four PCs of the aflw data.
 Examine the best solution (you choose which \(k\)), and describe how it divides the data.
 By examining the means, can you tell if it extracts clusters of offensive vs defensive vs midfield players?
 Or does it break the data into high skills vs low skills?

 3. Use \(k\)-means clustering on the challenge data sets, c1-c7 from the mulgar package.
-Explain what choice of \(k\) is best for each data set, and why or why not the cluster structure, as you have described it from earlier chapters, is detected or not.
+Explain what choice of \(k\) is best for each data set, and why or why not the cluster structure, as you have described it from earlier chapters, is detected by \(k\)-means or not.